XYlearn/Kernel-Hack/README.md

 # Kernel-Hack
 My scripts for kernel hacking

-## Scripts Introduction
+## Tree

+The core files are listed below

 ```
-scripts
-├── disk-build.sh            # build a debian filesystem image
-├── docker-build.sh          # build a docker for kernel building
-|                            # on Windows/MacOS
-├── docker-run.sh            # run the docker
-├── kernel-build.sh          # build kernel
-├── kernel-module-install.sh # install module into the running
-|                            # kernel filesystem
-├── kernel-run.sh            # run built kernel on the debian filesystem
-├── kernel-sftp.sh           # sftp to running kernel
+.
-├── kernel-source-prepare.sh # download and extract source code
+├── hack                # manager script
-|                            # of kernel
-└── kernel-ssh.sh            # ssh to running kernel

-dockers
+└── dockers
     ├── Dockerfile      # Dockerfile for kernel building container on
     |                   # Windows/MacOS
     └── Dockerfile.work # Dockerfile for working container, it can be
                     # modified for incremental customization
 ```